Dimension reduction, exact recovery, and error estimates for sparse reconstruction in phase space: Reconstruction from noisy data

 Then the choice $\optimalDual={\tilde v^\dagger\choose0}$, $w={\tilde v\choose0}$ satisfies the conditions of \cref{rem:nonnegativeMeasures}, where $\tilde v^\dagger_t=v^\dagger$, $\tilde v_t=v^s$ and $\tilde v^\dagger_{\tilde t}=\tilde v_{\tilde t}=0$ for all $\tilde t\neq t$.
 Furthermore, $(K^*w)_2=0$ so that the result follows from \cref{thm:noisyReconstructionEstimate}. \end{proof}

-Next, we use the just constructed dual variables to obtain dual variables for error estimates on $\liftVar$.
+\lookUp{\ref{iteme}}In analogy to \cref{sec:exact_recon_dim_reduced}, from the error estimates for the stably reconstructible snapshots we cannot directly obtain error estimates for all other snapshots since all snapshots are only indirectly coupled via the position-velocity projections.
+We therefore first use the just constructed dual variables to obtain dual variables for error estimates on $\liftVar$.
 Here we will also obtain an unbalanced Wasserstein bound; its maximum transport radius $R$ will depend on how close the configuration is to producing a coincidence or a ghost particle in the following sense.

 \begin{defn}[$\Delta$-coincidence and $\Delta$-ghost particle] Let $\nu=\sum_{i=1}^Nm_i\delta_{(x_i,v_i)}\in\Mp(\R^n\times\R^n)$ represent a set of particles and $\goodtimes\subset\R$ a set of times. \begin{enumerate} \item Configuration $\nu$ contains a \emph{$\Delta$-coincidence} with respect to $\goodtimes$ if two distinct particles $i\neq j$ come $\Delta$-close at some time $t\in\goodtimes$, that is, $\dist(x_j+tv_j,x_i+tv_i)\leq\Delta$ . \item Configuration $\nu$ contains a \emph{$\Delta$-ghost particle} at $(x,v)\in\R^n\times\R^n$ with respect to $\goodtimes$ if at each $t\in\goodtimes$ there is a particle $i$ (not the same for all $t\in\goodtimes$) with $\dist(x+tv,x_i+tv_i)\leq\Delta$. \end{enumerate} \end{defn}